bagwaa/richardbagshaw.co.uk/content/blog/javascript-and-the-meaning-of-this/index.md

 ## Window binding 🤮

-The final binding I want to mention is `window` binding, I don't recommend using window binding as its essentially polluting the global scope, this can lead to bugs and all sorts of issues, but it's worth mentioning as it is still widely used.
+The final binding I want to mention is `window` binding, I don't recommend using window binding as its essentially polluting the global scope, this can lead to bugs and all sorts of issues, but it's worth mentioning as it is still widely used sadly.

 As always, let's look at an example.